Germfreekai/ResourcesEater/README.md

 ---

-Note: This code, which resambles a ForkBomb, was generated withour prior knowlede nor an example of a forkbomb, so it could possible have great improvements.
+Note: This code, which resambles a ForkBomb, was generated without prior knowledge nor an example of a forkbomb, so it could possible have great improvements.
 If so, please let me know any considerations in order to improve myself.